WijdaneCHAR/WijdaneCHAR/README.md

 Also a FRONT-END REACT.JS & ANGULAR profile .

 - 🌱 I’m currently learning SPRING
-- 👨‍💻 All of my projects are available at <a href="https://wijdanecharkaoui.netlify.app/">My Portfolio</a>
+- 👨‍💻 All of my projects are available at <a href="https://wijdanecharkaoui.netlify.app/" target="_blank">My Portfolio</a>
 - 📄 Know about my experiences on  <a href="https://drive.google.com/uc?export=download&id=1TQ49-6QN8w8nuB6kTUHXt4DMpQRH7EK1">My resume</a>
 - 📫 <a href='mailto:wijdanecharkaoui@gmail.com'>Send me a mail </a>